Tarik Khbabez: ONE Championship

-Glory
+GLORY

 On October 30, 2020, it was announced that Tarik Khbabez signed with Glory.
 Khbabez will make his promotional debut at Glory 77, against Antonio Plazibat.
 Khbabez was later rescheduled to face Levi Rigters in a four man heavyweight tournament.
 He beat Rigters by split decision, but lost the final bout against Rico Verhoeven by TKO.
 Three months prior to the tournament, Khbabez underwent hand surgery.
 He later revealed he had re-injured his hand during the final bout with Verhoeven.

-Khbabez was scheduled to fight the #6 ranked Glory heavyweight Antonio Plazibat at Glory 78: Arnhem.
+Khbabez was scheduled to fight the #6 ranked Glory heavyweight Antonio Plazibat at Glory 78: Rotterdam.
 The pair was originally scheduled to fight at GLORY 77, before Plazibat withdrew due to injuries sustained in training.

 Khbabaez was booked to face the Glory Light Heavyweight champion Artem Vakhitov in a catchweight non-title bout at Glory 80 on March 19, 2022.
 Vakhitov withdrew from the bout on March 12.

 Khbabez fought a rematch with Antonio Plazibat at Glory 80 Studio on May 14, 2022.
 He lost the fight by a third-round knockout.

+Move to light-heavyweight

 Khbabez faced Sergej Maslobojev for the vacant Glory Light Heavyweight Championship at Glory: Collision 4 on October 8, 2022.
 He lost the fight by split decision.

 Khbabez was expected to face Kristpas Zile at Glory 84 on March 11, 2023.
 Zile later withdrew from the bout and was replaced by Daniel Toledo.
 Khbabez won the fight by a second-round technical knockout.

+Khbabez was expected to challenge Donegi Abena for the Glory Light Heavyweight Championship at Glory: Collision 5 on June 17, 2023.
+Abena withdrew from the fight with food poisoning on June 14 and was replaced by Mohamed Amine, who faced Khbabez for the interim Glory Light Heavyweight Championship.
+Khbabez won the fight by a fourth-round knockout.

+Khbabez was expected to challenge Donegi Abena for the Glory Light Heavyweight Championship at Glory: Collision 6 on November 4, 2023.
+Khbabez withdrew from the fight with a hand injury on October 31, and was replaced by Mohamed Touchassie.

+Khbabez challenged the Glory Light Heavyweight champion Donegi Abena at Glory Heavyweight Grand Prix on March 9, 2024.
+He won the fight by split decision.

+Khbabez faced Pascal Touré in the quarterfinals of the Glory Light Heavyweight Grand Prix, held on June 8, 2024, in Rotterdam, Netherlands.
+He won the fight by unanimous decision.
+Khbabez suffered a second-round stoppage loss to the eventual tournament winner Donegi Abena in the tournament semifinals.

+Khbabez made his first Glory Light Heavyweight Championship defense against Donegi Abena at Glory Collision 7 on December 7, 2024.
+He won the fight by split decision.

+Khbabez made his second Glory Light Heavyweight Championship defense against Sergej Maslobojev at Glory 100 on June 14, 2025.
+He lost the fight by a fourth-round technical knockout.

+Khbabez faced Bahram Rajabzadeh for the vacant Glory Light Heavyweight Championship at Glory 104 on October 11, 2025.
+He won the fight by majority decision.